This review discusses the best chalk for climbing currently on the market.

-FrictionLabs’ Unicorn Dust sure lives up to its magical title.
-It will put a dent in your wallet, but climbers claim that the price is justified by its dreamy performance.
+FrictionLabs Unicorn Dust Climbing Chalk sure lives up to its magical title.
+It will put a dent in your wallet, but the price is justified by its performance.

 Unicorn Dust is part of FrictionLabs’ Loose Gym Chalk line.
 The Denver-based company is specifically focused on manufacturing climbing chalk and refining its products so that they’re free from artificial drying agents.

-Its moisture absorption is unmatched, and when used there’s less transfer of chalk onto the rock than the average climbing chalk, making it a popular choice for indoor climbing.
+Its moisture absorption is superb, and when used there’s less transfer of chalk onto the rock than the average climbing chalk, making it a popular choice for indoor climbing.

 There are 3 chalk textures within the FrictionLabs’ Loose Gym Chalk line – super chunky, medium chunky and ultrafine - and they all work wonderfully.